wet-boew/wet-boew-dotnetnuke/README.md

 wet-boew-dotnetnuke
 ===================

-Dot Net Nuke variant for the Web Experience Toolkit
+DotNetNuke variant for the Web Experience Toolkit